EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 ### Reviewing

-Finally when your PR is ready, change the name of the PR to **"[ReadyforReview]{branch_name}"** and request a review from one of the team.
+Finally, when your PR is ready, change the name of the PR to **"[ReadyforReview]{branch_name}"** and request a review from one of the team.
 Currently, we are still finalising how long reviews will take (and this will depend on the number of PRs).
 However, 2 weeks is probably a reasonable request currently.
 It is worth noting that the first thing our reviewers will do is run the tests and linting pre-commit hook.
 PRs which fail either of these checks will be sent straight back without further review until these pass.

-### Pre-commit and Github Actions
+### Pre-commit and GitHub Actions

 Pre-commit hooks are built into this Toolbox which include [iSort](https://pycqa.github.io/isort/) and [black](https://github.com/psf/black).
 Each time you commit to a branch these hooks **should** be run automatically unless you are editing non-python files.
-Please do not skip them, this will only cause your PR to fail the check later on and it is your responsibility, not the reviewer, to run the pre-commit locally.
+Please do not skip them, this will only cause your PR to fail the check later on, and it is your responsibility, not the reviewer, to run the pre-commit locally.
 To do so, you can always run
 ```pre-commit run --all-files``` and granted the checks are all working correctly this should only affect code you have edited.

 We also have initial GitHub Actions in place which help our team maintain the code more easily - these include: